 Publisher policies may be available via the SHERPA Romeo Service or you can contact the publisher directly.
 Papers published under the Gold OA route must be published under the CC BY licence, the terms of which include unrestricted re-use of content (with proper attribution).
 If you are not happy with making your work available under the terms of this licence please consider using the Green OA route instead.

-Outputs should be deposited into the Institutional Repository via the Loughborough University Publications Information (LUPIN) system within three months of the output being accepted (post-peer review but before the publisher's formatting and copy-editing has been added).
+Outputs should be deposited into the Research Repository via the Loughborough University Publications Information (LUPIN) system within three months of the output being accepted (post-peer review but before the publisher's formatting and copy-editing has been added).
 Your research output must be deposited in line with the requirements above but it does not have to be open access immediately.
 Some funders allow embargo periods.

 Routes to Open Access (Green and Gold)